Decisions over Sequences: Computability and Choice: Appendix: Omitted Proofs

-\begin{theorem} Assume $\mathcal{S}$ and $X$ are endowed with the product topology and the discrete topology respectively.
-Then, a choice rule $d: \mathcal{S} \to X$ is a stopping rule if and only if it is continuous. \end{theorem} \begin{proof} First, we show what the product topology on $\mathcal{S}$ looks like.
-We know that $\Pi_{\mathcal{S}}$, the product topology, is the smallest topology with respect to which the projection maps are continuous.
+First, we describe the structure of product topology on $X^{\mathbb{N}}$ where $X$ is endowed with the discrete topology.
+We know that $\Pi_{X^{\mathbb{N}}}$, the product topology, is the smallest topology with respect to which the projection maps are continuous.
 Consider any map $M: \{1,\dots,N\} \to X$ where $N \in \mathbb{N}$ and define the set $B(M)$ as:

-Let $\mathcal{B}_\mathcal{S}$ be the class of all such sets.
+Let $\mathcal{B}_{X^{\mathbb{N}}}$ be the class of all such sets.
 Note that a for any $N \in \mathbb{N}$, the number of possible maps $M : \{1, \ldots N \} \to X$ is $|X|^N$.
-These sets are what can be interpreted as ``open balls" in $\mathcal{S}$.
-Let $\mathscr{T}_{\mathcal{S}}$ be the class of unions of arbitrary subcollections of $\mathcal{B}_\mathcal{S}$. \begin{lemma} $\mathscr{T}_{\mathcal{S}}$ is the product topology on $\mathcal{S}$ \end{lemma} \begin{proof} First, we show that $\mathscr{T}_{\mathcal{S}}$ is indeed a topology over $\mathcal{S}$.
-Notice that $\mathscr{T}_{\mathcal{S}}$ is closed under arbitrary unions by definition.
-To show that it is closed under finite intersections, let $ \bigcap_{i=1}^{K}B_i$ be a finite intersection such that $B_i \in \mathscr{T}_{\mathcal{S}}$ for all $i \in \{1, \ldots K\}$.
-Note that each $B_i$ is a union of some subcollection of $\mathcal{B}_\mathcal{S}$ and therefore we can write $B_i = \bigcup_{j_i \in \mathcal{J}_i}B_i^{j_i}$, with $\mathcal{J}_i$ being some indexed set, where each $B_i^{j_i}$ corresponds to an ``open ball" i.e. is a set of the form $B(M)$ for some $M : \{1, \ldots , N\} \to X$ and $N \in \mathbb{N}$.
+These sets are what can be interpreted as ``open balls" in $X^{\mathbb{N}}$.
+Let $\mathscr{T}_{X^{\mathbb{N}}}$ be the class of unions of arbitrary subcollections of $\mathcal{B}_{X^{\mathbb{N}}}$. \begin{lemma} $\mathscr{T}_{X^{\mathbb{N}}}$ is the product topology on $X^{\mathbb{N}}$ \end{lemma} \begin{proof} First, we show that $\mathscr{T}_{X^{\mathbb{N}}}$ is indeed a topology over $X^{\mathbb{N}}$.
+Notice that $\mathscr{T}_{X^{\mathbb{N}}}$ is closed under arbitrary unions by definition.
+To show that it is closed under finite intersections, let $ \bigcap_{i=1}^{K}B_i$ be a finite intersection such that $B_i \in \mathscr{T}_{X^{\mathbb{N}}}$ for all $i \in \{1, \ldots K\}$.
+Note that each $B_i$ is a union of some subcollection of $\mathcal{B}_{X^{\mathbb{N}}}$ and therefore we can write $B_i = \bigcup_{j_i \in \mathcal{J}_i}B_i^{j_i}$, with $\mathcal{J}_i$ being some indexed set, where each $B_i^{j_i}$ corresponds to an ``open ball" i.e. is a set of the form $B(M)$ for some $M : \{1, \ldots , N\} \to X$ and $N \in \mathbb{N}$.
 Using the definition of $B(M)$, we know that there exist sets $A_1^i, A^i_2 \ldots $ with $A^i_j \subseteq X$ for all $j \in \mathbb{N}$ such that

 So, we can write $ \bigcap_{i=1}^{K}B_i$ as